-hiding places 1900s hiding places 1900s::Virtually hidden by brush and poison ivy, the graycolored rocks of various shapes and sizes are neatly arranged in circles.
+hiding places 1900s::Virtually hidden by brush and poison ivy, the graycolored rocks of various shapes and sizes are neatly arranged in circles.

 No one knows their purpose, or who put them there.